Sunethan/Trilinos/INSTALL.rst

 -----------------------------------------------
 1. Download  trilinos from GitHub.
 Unpack it.

-2. Copy the folder TriBITS to the trilinos folder.
+2. Put the folder TriBITS outside the trilinos folder.

 3. Create a subfolder where you want to build trilinos.
 For example, <path to trilinos unpacked folder>/build